-I’ve been asking myself how local governments could use their websites to help them govern more effectively and save money.
+I’ve been thinking about government SEO and asking myself how local governments could use their websites to help them govern more effectively and save money.
 The question led to this post.

 Building Bridges in Communities